NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 **Number of Buildings Represented**
   The total number of buildings this sampling is meant to represent.
 This sets the weighting factors.
 For the U.S. single-family detached housing stock, this is 80 million homes.

+**Downselect Logic**
+  Logic that specifies the subset of the building stock to be considered in the analysis.
+Specify one or more ``parameter|option`` as found in the ``resources/options_lookup.tsv``.
+(This uses the same syntax as the "Apply Upgrade" measure, which is explained in the next section.)
+For example, if you wanted to only simulate California homes you could enter ``Location Region|CR11`` in this field.

 .. _tutorial-apply-upgrade: